chrisdmacrae/atomic-algolia/.github/ISSUE_TEMPLATE/request_for_change.md

   Please provide a business/use case for this change.

   E.g:
-    As a developer using literal.js,
+    As a developer using this project,
-    I want literal.js to be built on DOM standards,
+    I want the project to allow me to use it as a CLI, In order to be able to use it on a CI.
-    In order to be awesome.
 ->
 ```
 As a ,